 Successful candidates will receive all the relevant details, including location, students’ age group, and school characteristics before accepting a placement offer.
 Once accepted, details cannot be changed upon the Education Trainee’s request.
 The school defines them and may adapt the ages of children that participants are placed with, according to their needs.

 If you are interested in becoming a Meddeas Education Trainee, you can apply through our website by filling out the online Application Form.

 We will evaluate your eligibility and, if you meet the requirements to enroll in the program, we will arrange a first online interview with you.

-If you pass the first stage of the recruitment process, you will be invited to a second online interview.
+If you make it to the second stage of the recruitment process, you will be invited to a second online interview.
 If you successfully complete the second stage, you will be considered for one of the available placements for which your profile matches.

-The program itself will cost you no money.
+The program does not include any fees.
 However, you will have to pay for some things with a set and known cost:

 Prices vary from country to country.
 Please check the fees that apply to your particular case.

 As Meddeas is a training program, you might be eligible to defer your student loans during the program.
 Eligibility for deferment will depend on the requirements established by the institution granting your loan.